These 11 Mandalorian Gifts Are Out of This Galaxy - E! Online

 Let us show you the way to the coolest Mandalorian merch in the galaxy!

-The insanely popular Disney+ show is now a Golden-Globe nominated series!
+The insanely popular Disney+ show is now a Golden Globe-nominated series!
 And to celebrate The Mandalorian's nomination for Best Television Drama Series ahead of the Golden Globes this Sunday, we've rounded up the perfect gifts for fans.
 From Baby Yoda robes to graphic tees to board games and Lego sets, it's never been easier to incoprotate your love for the franchise in your everyday life.

 See below for the Mandalorian gifts we're adding to our cart!